 Volleyball and basketball are both played on courts, involve lateral movements, and require foot stabilization, yet the two sports have very different biomechanical effects on the body.
 At Mizuno, we’ve been invested in the sport of Volleyball for more than 40 years – it is what we do.
 We analyze, evaluate and test to make sure the design and function give support where it is needed most.

-Paralleled to the landing of a jump in volleyball, the approach is particularly important to the success of a hitter, blocker, server, and defensive players who move around the court a lot.
-Basketball shoes are historically made with thick and leathery materials; a structure like this limits the flexibility of the shoe needed by a volleyball player.
+Paralleled to the landing of a jump in volleyball, the approach is particularly important to the success of a hitter, blocker, server, and defensive players who move around a lot.
+Basketball shoes are historically made with thick and leathery materials; a structure like this limits the flexibility in the shoe for a volleyball player.
 Their approach isn’t smooth, and subsequently, when landing, the shoe causes the player’s foot to quickly snap back into the structure of the shoe.

 Contrarily, more recent basketball footwear designs now include soft materials; mesh and knit uppers with small pieces of leather and/or plastic reinforcement.
-These materials, of course, allow for smooth approaches in volleyball, but the impact, pivots, and lateral movement often times leave the basketball shoe weak in the upper, both impacting performance and minimizing durability.
+These materials, of course, allow for smooth approaches in volleyball, but the impact, pulling, and constant lateral movement often times leave the basketball shoe weak in the upper, both hurting performance on the volleyball court and minimizing durability.

 The Mizuno Wave Momentum combines these attributes to create the optimum shoe; soft and flexible enough to allow unrestricted movement when making an approach, yet structured enough to keep your foot secure in the shoe without compromising your natural movements.
 This combination allows the player to perform all necessary functions on the volleyball court at a high level and not have the shoe working against him or her.